Communication Sciences and Disorders

 Graduate Admission Process

-The application deadline for Fall Semester 2024 is January 15, 2024.
-The CSDCAS application process will be available beginning September 15, 2023.
-We accept application using only CSDCAS.
+The application deadline for Fall Semester 2026 is January 15, 2026.
+The CSDCAS application process will be available beginning Mid-September 2024.
+We accept applications using only CSDCAS.

 CSDCAS (pronounced “SID-CAS”) is a service that allows applicants to use a single online application and set of materials to apply to participating graduate programs.

-Complete the application and submit the nonrefundable $125 application fee.
+Complete the application and submit the nonrefundable $125 application fee and the $80.00 EWU CMSD program application fee.

 Apply to CSDCAS